redwoodjs/redwood/docs/docs/auth/custom.md

 If Redwood doesn't officially integrate with the auth provider you want to use, you're not out of luck just yet: Redwood has an API you can use to integrate your auth provider of choice.
 There's a little more work to do, but we'll walk you through all that here, using [Nhost](https://nhost.io/) as an example.

-To get started, run the custom auth setup command:
+To get started, run the setup command:

 ```bash
 yarn rw setup auth custom